ASaggese/ASaggese/README.md

 - 👋 Hi, I’m @ASaggese
 - 👀 I’m interested in coding in C language
 - 🌱 I’m currently learning this language for fun
-- 💞️ I’m looking to collaborate on very symple projects
+- 💞️ I’m looking to collaborate on very simple projects
 - 📫 How to reach me is easy.
 Just mail to saggese@unisa.it

 <!---